justinwang98/CSE332Chess/src/writeup/WriteUp.md

 We used the optimal cutoff and number of processors we found above over twenty trials with 3 warmup trials, and calculated the average for start, middle and end game states.
 Looking at the data, for all three game states, Jamboree performs the best, followed by Alpha beta, parallel minimax, and mini max.
-This is the result of the optimization caused by pruning, and the move ordering we implemented to get Jamboree to beat clamps.
+This is the result of the optimization caused by pruning, and the parallelism present in the code.
 Minimax, without any optimization through parallelism or pruning, performed significantly worse than the other three algorithms.

 Alpha beta also performed better all across the game states than Parallel minimax.
-This leads me to believe that pruning is more effective at optimization than parallelism in this situation.
+This leads me to believe that pruning is more effective at optimization than parallelism in this situation, most likely because it eliminates more board states than the parallel program can speed up running all the board states.
 The combination of pruning and parallelism, or the lack of both, explains why Jamboree (pruning and parallelism) performed the best, and why minimax (none) performed the worst.